 - top facilities

-- excellent network (within the industry and international film education)
+- fruitful network (within the work field and international film education)

-- storytellers (for all specialisations: content and skills go hand in hand)
+- story tellers (goes for all bachelor specializations: content and craftsmanship go hand in hand)

 - interdisciplinary (collaboration): synergy

-- programme vision is based on artistic research
+- vision of the course is based on artistic research

 - international network